-Definition 16.9 (Address).
-Users may generate any number of private keys, from which a public key is then derived.
-An address is derived from a public key and may be used to identify the recipient of funds in Bitcoin.
-The private/public key pair is used to uniquely identify the owner of funds of an address.
+Definition 23.9 (Cryptographic Keys).
+Users can generate any number of private keys.
+From each private key a corresponding public key can be derived using arithmetic operations over a finite field.
+A public key may be used to identify the recipient of funds in Bitcoin, and the corresponding private key can spend these funds.